georgedouzas/imbalanced-learn-extra/README.md

   Learning in Land Cover Classification: Improving Minority Classes’ Prediction Accuracy Using the Geometric SMOTE Algorithm.
 Remote Sensing, 11(24), 3040. <https://doi.org/10.3390/rs11243040>

+## User Support

+If you encounter a bug, have a question, or would like to request a new feature, you can get support through the project’s GitHub issue tracker.

+- **Report a bug:** Open a [new issue](https://github.com/georgedouzas/imbalanced-learn-extra/issues/new) and describe the problem, including steps to reproduce it and your environment details.
+- **Request a feature:** Open a [new issue](https://github.com/georgedouzas/imbalanced-learn-extra/issues/new) describing the functionality you’d like to see added.
+- **Ask a question or request help:** Use the [Q&A discussion board](https://github.com/georgedouzas/imbalanced-learn-extra/discussions) for general usage questions or clarifications.

+Before opening a new issue, please check the [existing issues](https://github.com/georgedouzas/imbalanced-learn-extra/issues) to see if your question or problem has already been addressed.